 Christopher Tom, Board Chair

-Alda Leu Dennis, Secretary
+Alda Leu Dennis, Vice Chair (First)

 Board Secretary Alda Leu Dennis is a venture capital investor at Initialized Capital.
 She was born in Oklahoma and raised in Texas and moved to the Bay Area in high school.